Skip to content

 Sleep disruption.
 A 2015 study shows that alcohol intake may have an effect on a person’s sleep quality.
 Psychology Today mentions that lack of sleep may play a role in obesity by making people too tired to exercise or make healthy nutritional choices.

 Ethanol as energy.
-Eat This, Not That states that drinking causes the body to use ethanol as an energy source instead of stored fat.
+Eat This, Not That also states that drinking causes the body to use ethanol as an energy source instead of stored fat.
 This is a major disruption to metabolism.

 Alcohol and Eating Disorders